Muslehuddin (composer)

 Moslehuddin (born Abul Qasim Mohammed Moslehuddin; 27 October 1932 6 August 2003; also spelled Muslehuddin) was a Pakistani film score composer and music director.
-He composed music for sixteen Lollywood films besides contributing to Pakistan Television, the BBC, Bengali music and stage and TV shows.
+He composed music for sixteen Lollywood films besides contributing to Pakistan Television (PTV), the BBC, Bengali music and stage and TV shows.

 At the young age of sixteen, he started his career as a composer.
 He married Nahid Niazi in Lahore, Pakistan, on 10 January 1964.